Tuan-D-N/TDD_C/README.md

 ## Compilation of main.cpp
 1) cd ./TDD_New
 2) make
 The output file is TDDRun.out.
+It will be in the same dir as the makefile.
+./TDDRun.out to run.
 This compilation uses the gcc compiler and requires std c++ library and math library to be part of build tools.